magento/devdocs/guides/v2.2/cloud/reference/discover-deploy.md

 -  **Merge code to Staging, and then to Production**–After the deploy completes, test and resolve any issues in the Staging environment before pushing changes to the Production environment.

-   -  Use SSH to verify availability of the MySQL service in remote environments.
+   -  Use SSH to log in to the remote server and verify availability of the MySQL service in remote environments.
 See [Set up MySQL]({{ page.baseurl }}/cloud/project/project-conf-files_services-mysql.html).

    -  [Backup the database]({{ page.baseurl}}/cloud/project/project-upgrade.html#back-up-the-database).